jbfeldman/opencti-taxxi2-connector/README.md

 ### Manual/VM Deployment
 Create a file `config.yml` based off the provided `config.yml.sample`.
 Replace the configuration variables (especially the "ChangeMe" variables) with the appropriate configurations for you environment.
 Install the required python dependencies (preferably in a virtual environment) with `pip3 install -r requirements.txt` Then, run the `python3 rf_feeds.py` command to start the connector
 ## Usage
 After Installation, the connector should require minimal interaction to use, and should update automatically at the hourly interval specified in your `docker-compose.yml` or `config.yml`.
 However, if you would like to force an immediate poll of the TAXII Server, navigiate to Data management -> Connectors and Workers in the OpenCTI platform.
 Find the "Recorded Future Risk Lists" connector, and click on the refresh button to reset the connector's state and force a new poll of the Collections.
-Please note that this will be considered a "first" poll and thus will use the `TAXII2_INITIAL_HISTORY`
+Please note that this will be considered a "first" poll and thus will use the `TAXII2_INITIAL_HISTORY` variable

 ## Verification
 To verify the connector is working, you can navigate to Data->Data Curation in the OpenCTI platform and see the new imported data there.
 For troubleshooting or additional verification, please view the Connector logs.